 Your total monthly debt divided by your total monthly income.
 It indicates what percentage of your income is used to pay off debt.
 The lower your debt-ratio, the better your chances of qualifying for a mortgage.

 The amount you pay upfront to the lender to secure the loan.
-Depending on the lender, down payments range from 3.5% to 20% of the selling price.
-The larger the down payment, the lower your monthly payments will be.
+Depending on the lender, down payments range from 3.5 to 20 percent of the selling price.
+The larger the down payment, the lower your monthly payments could be.

 A payment you make in good faith to the seller to show that you are invested in buying the home.
 This money is ultimately applied toward the down payment.

 The difference between the value of your home and how much you owe on your mortgage.
 If your home is worth $355,000 and you owe $200,000, you have $55,000 equity in your home.
 Equity increases as you make payments on your mortgage.